taylorrhowell/ChoreDoor/README.txt

-This project showcases website interaction using JS by having the user play a game.
+This Codecademy project showcases website interaction using JS by having the user play a game.